d3vil0p3r/awesome-social-science/readme.md

 #### [Zeigarnik Effect](https://en.wikipedia.org/wiki/Zeigarnik_effect)

-> People remember uncompleted or interrupted tasks better than completed tasks!
+> People remember uncompleted or interrupted tasks better than completed ones!

 Lithuanian psychologist Bluma Zeigarnik observed the effect of interruption on memory processing in 1927.
 Whilst studying at the University of Berlin, her professor,